 We teach reading through a variety of strategies -

-We use the ‘Letters and Sounds’ programme to teach our daily phonic sessions.
+We use the ‘Letters and Sounds’ sequence of learning to teach our daily phonic sessions.
 Letters and Sounds teaches phonics though 5 phases of teaching and learning.
-Children are taught the sound (the phoneme) made by a letter or group of letters and they are taught to blend these together to read words.
+Phase 5 teaching and learning has been adapted in line with Year 1 spelling expectations from the National Curriculum.
+Throughout phonics teaching and learning, children are taught the sound (the phoneme) made by a letter or group of letters and they are taught to blend these together to read words.
 For example, d – o- ll blended together reads ‘doll’.

 During Reception, children are taught phase 2 and phase 3 phonics.
 They have a daily 20 minute phonic session where they are taught to read and write words and simple sentences using phonics as the first strategy.
 At the end of Reception, we want the majority of children to be secure at phase 3, ready for phase 4 and phase 5 teaching and learning in Year 1.
 During each phase of learning, the previous phase/s of phonics teaching and learning are revised and consolidated.